-Charles R. Drew University of Medicine and Science requires all full-time undergraduate, graduate and postbaccalaureate students to maintain adequate health insurance that covers them every day of their higher education career at CDU.
+Charles R. Drew University requires all full-time undergraduate, graduate and post-baccalaureate students to maintain adequate health insurance that covers them every day of their higher education career at CDU.
 Adequate health insurance coverage for students is important, and CDU's health insurance plans offer a quality alternative to more expensive, traditional comprehensive plans.
 The primary purpose for providing a student health insurance plan is to help students stay on track for completing their academic program and realizing professional career goals.
 Without health insurance, one accident or serious illness could jeopardize academic plans.